g0urav-hustler/Google-App-Analysis/README.md

 ### I get the answers of some regular question from the data like:
 - Which categorical apps has been installed more?
-- Which categorical apps has been more prices.?
+- Which categorical apps has been more prices?
 - Which categorical apps make more money?